google/cel-spec/doc/langdef.md

     indicate that we're accessing a field within a protocol buffer or map.
 *   Protocol buffer package names: a simple or qualified name could represent an absolute or relative name in the protocol buffer package namespace.
-Package names must be followed by a message type, enum type, or enum constant.
+Package names must be followed by a message type, or enum constant.
-*   Protocol buffer message types, enum types, and enum constants: following an optional protocol buffer package name, a simple or qualified name could refer to a message type, and enum type, or an enum constant in the package's namespace.
+*   Protocol buffer message types and enum constants: following an optional protocol buffer package name, a simple or qualified name could refer to a message type or an enum constant in the package's namespace.

 Resolution works as follows.
 If `a.b` is a name to be resolved in the context of a protobuf declaration with scope `A.B`, then resolution is attempted, in order,